 - Download the scanned texts in your collection, so that you can use them in other programs

-Note: Gale consistently updates the Digital Scholar Lab, so some features of this tutorial might not always match the latest interface.
-This tutorial was last updated in August 2020 and last reviewed in March 2021.
+Note: Gale periodically updates the Digital Scholar Lab, so some features of this tutorial might not always match the latest interface.
+This tutorial was last updated in July 2022.